 In keeping with the similar theme from my previous article regarding York Property prices potentially spiralling out of control, I thought I’d expand on just how unaffordable property prices in York have become.

-Without stating the blindingly obvious, the two main ways of buying a property, whether it be to live in or as a buy to let investment, is by cash or mortgage.
+Without stating the blindingly obvious, the too main ways of buying a property, whether it be to live in or as a buy to let investment, is by cash or mortgage.

-Overall 67.03% of properties in York last year were bought with a mortgage, making it a predominant method of purchase in the York property market.
+Overall 67.03% of properties in York last year were bought with a mortgage, making it a predominant part of the York property market.
 Something that has become apparent is that not enough homes are being built and as I’ve talked about umpteenth times in other articles, this is one of the main determinants exacerbating the housing crisis we now find ourselves in.

 But just how unaffordable are York property prices?
 Well the standard rule of thumb for affordability when buying a property as an owner/occupier by mortgage, according to the Money Advice Service, is up to four and a half times annual salary.
 The issue is that property prices in York are rising faster than inflation and by extension, faster than average gross salaries.
 Back in 2015, according to the Land Registry, the average York property would cost approximately £217,693 and gross annual salaries in York were reported at £26,188.
 Fast forward four years and property prices have risen by 15.53% to £251,507 yet gross annual wages have only increased by 1.57% to £26,599.